tyighter/tcm/README.md

 Read the [Getting Started](https://github.com/CollinHeist/TitleCardMaker/wiki) page on the Wiki for the traditional install, or the [Getting Started on Docker](https://github.com/CollinHeist/TitleCardMaker/wiki/Docker-Tutorial) page to install using Docker.

+### ImageMagick dependency

+The Maker renders every card with [ImageMagick](https://imagemagick.org/).
+The [`Dockerfile`](Dockerfile) now installs ImageMagick, its supplemental codecs, and the `convert`/`magick` binaries automatically as part of the build, so running the container never requires any manual host setup.
+If you're hacking directly on your workstation instead of Docker you'll still need ImageMagick on your `PATH`, but standard Docker deployments pull a fully configured image.

 ### Quick start on Docker / Unraid

 The container now bootstraps a fresh configuration automatically, making it easy to drop the image straight into Unraid or any Docker host.
 A minimal `docker-compose.yml` looks like this: